Chris-Humphrey/Superheroes-Vs-Villains/README.md

 Live Link: https://chris-humphrey.github.io/Superheroes-Vs-Villains/

 <h2>Introduction</h2>
-This was a project created during my time in Digital Crafts.
-This was the first of our group projects.
-This allowed me to get comfortable working with a team and a deadline.
+This was a group project created during my time in Digital Crafts.
+It gave me invaluable experience working with a team and a deadline as well as front-end languages, frameworks and API's.

 ## Key Technologies
  * HTML